 North America has over 600 million people living in 23 sovereign states and 15 independent territories.
-The United States and Canada are the most developed nations of North America while Caribbean countries such as Trinidad and Tobago, Panama, Puerto Rico and Mexico are less developed in terms of GDP (Gross Domestic Product).
+Countries of Central America are often considered to be part of North America.
 Here is a rundown of the wealthiest countries in North America, ranked according to their GDP (PPP) per capita.

 The Richest Countries in North America

 10. Costa Rica - $11,744

 Costa Rica is one of the continent's most visited countries, a fact that helps out its GDP.
 Aside from tourism, some of the other major industries in Costa Rica include agriculture and manufacturing.
 The country is a major exporter of a number of food goods, such as coffee, pineapples, and bananas.

 The economy of Panama is driven by the service industry.
 It is also a free dollarized market that has recorded one of the lowest inflation rates in the past two decades.
 The economy leans heavily towards tourism, commerce, and banking.
 The agricultural sector is also a vital pillar of the economy with products such as coffee, rice and sugar cane accounting for 7.4% of the GDP.

 Trinidad and Tobago is a twin-island nation found in the Caribbean region.
 It one of the wealthiest countries in the region, with about 40% of the GDP fueled by the petroleum industry.
 The recent economic growth has been greatly driven by the diversification of economic products such as steel, liquefied natural gas, and petrochemicals.

 7. Antigua and Barbuda - $17,636